WinVector/data_algebra/Examples/Arrow/CDesign.md

 Notice in this special case the composition of <code>b1</code> and <code>b2</code> is a single extend node combining the operations and eliminating the dead-value <code>7</code>.
 The idea is: the package has some freedom to define composition as long as it is associative.
-In this case we have an optimization at the compose step so the composition is not list concatination or function composition.
+In this case we have an optimization at the compose step so the composition is not list concatenation or function composition.

 As we have said, a typical user will not take the time to establish pre-conditions on steps.
 So they are not so much working with arrows but with operators that can be specialized to arrows.
 An actual user might build up the above pipeline as follows.